HoTT/HoTT-2023/registration.md

 ### Financial support

-Limited financial support is available through the NSF for students to cover registration, travel, accommodation expenses.
+Limited financial support is available through the NSF for students to cover registration, travel, and accommodation expenses.
 To apply please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSciFgKNEMhExLc7w2y6uazRUnfyAmd9OAo2L8MmifWiJjhE9Q/viewform), and additionally ask your supervisor to send a brief email supporting your application to